Your basket is currently empty

 rules about not sharing equipment/possessions; and

 As we now live in a COVID era, you understand that is it likely that our training may be a combination of face to face and online classes.
 We reserve the right to move our classes online or face to face at short notice as a response to COVID-19, for the safety of our staff, pupils and their families.
-In either instance no refunds will be due for the reasons stated.
+In either instance, no refunds will be due for the reasons stated below.

-If your child or any member of their family group/household develops symptoms of COVID-19 within 2 weeks of their visit to us please ensure you email us as soon as possible at firstname.lastname@example.org
+If your child or any member of their family group/household develops symptoms of COVID-19 within 2 weeks of their visit to us please ensure you contact us as soon as possible.

 Thank you for your co-operation, patience and understanding in this matter.
 I am sure you can appreciate, this difficult situation is a lot to cope with.
 As you have no doubt discovered for yourselves during these unprecedented times, we have to do things in a different way which can be very difficult, but we hope with these safety measures in place we can offer a much-needed break for both you and your children.
 We will continue to monitor the situation closely.

 Safeguarding the health and wellbeing of all children and staff at BTC will remain our utmost priority at all times.

 This rolling agreement is made between the parent/guardian of each student and Berkshire Theatre School, and is valid at all times whilst the student is enrolled at the school and until such time as written notice (see section 3) is given.
 By enroling your child at Berkshire Theatre School, you accept the following terms and conditions of enrolment.

 1. Termly Fees are due two weeks before the start of term, and must be paid in full for each term in advance.
 If fees are not paid in advance, the student may be denied tuition at Berkshire Theatre School.
 A term will be between 10 weeks in length depending on the location and availability of the venue.

 Where a customer has been granted a weekly payment agreement, a full term’s fees will remain payable even when a term varies in length.